COVID-19 repeat imaging study

 Understanding the long-term effects of coronavirus

-The UK Biobank COVID-19 repeat imaging study aims to scan more than 3,000 people over the next 6 to 9 months.
+The UK Biobank COVID-19 repeat imaging study aims to scan more than 2,000 people between January 2021 and February 2022.
 Although much is known about the short-term effects of SARS-CoV-2 (the coronavirus that causes COVID-19), very little is known about the longer-term effects of this virus on the internal organs.

 Thanks to your help, we collected imaging scans from about 50,000 participants before the COVID-19 pandemic occurred.
-Collecting a second set of imaging scans from some people who have been infected with SARS-CoV-2 and from others who have not been infected will generate a unique resource to enable scientists to understand how the virus affects internal organs.
+Collecting a second set of imaging scans from some people who have been infected with SARS-CoV-2 and from others who have not been infected is generating a unique resource to enable scientists to understand how the virus affects internal organs.

 Combined with other information you have provided, the scans will create a health resource of worldwide significance for many years to come.
 This is vitally important to help guide the development of approaches to managing the long-term effects of SARS-CoV-2 infection.